1. About loperamide

 Is there any food or drink I need to avoid?

-You can eat and drink normally while you're taking loperamide.
+Apart from avoiding alcohol, you can eat and drink normally while you're taking loperamide.
 However, if you have diarrhoea it's best to avoid fatty or spicy food.

 Can I drive or ride a bike?

 Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
+Your pharmacist can recommend oral rehydration sachets.
+These are powders that you mix with water and then drink.